gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 They have some differences in their output and focus.
 Where Elm compiles to JavaScript, Gleam compiles to Erlang, and where Elm is best suited for front-end browser based applications, Gleam initially targets back-end and server-side application development.

 Another area in which Elm and Gleam differ is around talking to other languages.
 Elm does not provide user-defined foreign function interfaces for interacting with JavaScript code and libraries.
 All communication between Elm and JavaScript has to go through the Elm ports.
-In contrast to this, Gleam makes it easy to define inferfaces for using Erlang code and libraries directly and has no concept of ports for talking to Erlang.
+In contrast to this, Gleam makes it easy to define inferfaces for using Erlang or JavaScript code and libraries directly and has no concept of ports.

-**Note**: There is work in progress to compile Gleam to JavaScript which opens up the possibility for front-end development.

 ## Contents